12th International History of Public Relations Conference

 Organised by the Public Relations Research Group of the Faculty of Media and Communication, Bournemouth University, UK

-Academics, practitioners and research students are again invited to submit competitive abstracts and papers for presentation at the ninth running of the International History of Public Relations Conference (IHPRC) to be held on July 11-12, 2018 at Bournemouth University.
+Academics, practitioners and research students are again invited to submit competitive abstracts and papers for presentation at the tenth running of the International History of Public Relations Conference (IHPRC) to be held on June 26-28, 2019 at Bournemouth University.

-The first eight IHPRCs have been very successful and have made an important contribution to public relations and communications history scholarship.
-Proceedings, presentations and keynote presentations, are available at http://historyofpr.com.
+The first nine IHPRCs have been very successful and have made an important contribution to public relations and communications history scholarship.
+Proceedings, presentations and keynote presentations will be available at http://historyofpr.com.

 Among the themes IHPRC continues to promote are:

 - The historiography of public relations and the application of historical theories and